aws-samples/aws-service-catalog-product-reporting/README.md

-# Visualize Service Catalog Product Usage in an AWS Organization with Amazon QuickSight
+# Visualize AWS Service Catalog Product Usage in an AWS Organization with Amazon QuickSight

 AWS Service Catalog is a widely used service that simplifies the management of tools, services, and resources in AWS accounts for organizations.
 This service empowers end users to provision products vetted by their organization in their environments with confidence in security and compliance.
-Portfolios are shared with AWS accounts in an AWS Organization, from which end users simply need to launch products.
+Portfolios are shared with AWS accounts in an AWS Organization, from which deploy only the approved AWS services (products) they need.

 This post provides a logging and reporting solution for customers with a hub and spoke account setup where the hub account is used to create products and portfolios which are then shared and provisioned on spoke accounts.
-An enterprise using this type of setup would have many hundreds of spoke accounts across different regions in which different teams would be provisioning products available to them.
+An enterprise using this type of setup would have many hundreds of spoke accounts across different Regions in which different teams would be provisioning products available to them.
 Since this activity is tracked in the corresponding spoke accounts, a centralized monitoring and logging solution, through which the Business can receive a consolidated overview of such activities in the hub account, becomes imperative for effective governance.

 The following solution implements this, and then shares the KPIs required by the business to understand and track the products provisioned in all of the spoke accounts by using: